strmprivacy/docs/docs/quickstart/ccd/aws-marketplace.md

 1. Click `Continue to Subscribe`, follow the instructions and start your subscription
 2. Configure the STRM Privacy Data Plane:
-    1. If multiple Fulfillment options are presented, choose `Helm chart`
+    1. If multiple fulfillment options are presented, choose `Helm chart`
     2. Choose the latest version
 3. Click `Continue to launch`
     1. Currently, the only supported _launch target_ is EKS (Amazon Elastic Kubernetes Service).